 For fuels, energy carriers, materials and chemicals the technology used in the geographic region where the fuel/energy carrier/material/chemical is purchased should be the basis for calculations.
-Inflow of recycled material and the outflow of materials for recycling and waste treatment shall be declared without assigning the environmental impact of the system (see General Programme Instructions for more details).
+Inflow of recycled material and the outflow of materials for recycling and waste treatment shall be declared according to section 4.8.2.

-All assumptions regarding life times, reinvestment intervals, service intervals etc. shall be defined and summarized in the EPD.
+All assumptions regarding lifetimes, reinvestment intervals, service intervals etc. shall be defined and summarized in the EPD.

-4.8.1 RULES FOR USING GENERIC DATA
+4.9.1 RULES FOR USING GENERIC DATA